cloud-native-toolkit/site-operator-guide/docs/do/End-2-End-Testing.md

   - Add the steps which needs to be executed in the sequence

 (7) Modify the 200-openshift-gitops BOM to support Gitea
-- Make sure generated main.tf is referrencing the Gitea variables inside Gitops Module in the main.tf
+- Make sure generated main.tf is referencing the Gitea variables inside Gitops Module in the main.tf

 ```
   module "gitops_repo" {